 What is a Red Dot Sight?

 Most red dot sights use a tube to contain an LED that reflects off the forward lens, presenting a dot to the shooter to be used as an aiming reticle.
-The concept is relatively simple, and these can be produced cheaply, so red dot sights are often less expensive than other styles of optic.
+The concept is relatively simple, and these can be produced cheaply, so red dot sights are often less expensive than other styles of optic like long-range optics.

 Using a single red dot as an aiming reticle has several benefits over traditional iron sights and magnified scopes.
 Since there is only one point used to aim, it is much faster to acquire targets and parallax is all be eliminated which creates more consistent shot placement, even with varying cheek-to-stock welds and shooting positions.
 For these reasons, militaries around the world have seen improvements in marksmanship without increasing the need for additional training.
 Competitive shooters have also flocked to red dot sights for the same benefits of increased speed on target when fractions of a second matter.
 Even hunters have been taking advantage of the benefits of red dot sights, especially hunters of fast-moving game or those who have seen their vision degrade over time.